-As we prepare to mark 50 years of Earth Day in 2020, let’s take a look at the last half-century of mobilization for action:
+Let’s take a look at the last half-century of mobilization for action:

-ORIGINS OF EARTH DAY
+THE ORIGINS OF EARTH DAY

-In the decades leading up to the first Earth Day, Americans were consuming vast amounts of leaded gas through massive and inefficient automobiles.
+In the decades leading up to the first, Americans were consuming vast amounts of leaded gas through massive and inefficient automobiles.
 Industry belched out smoke and sludge with little fear of the consequences from either the law or bad press.
 Air pollution was commonly accepted as the smell of prosperity.
 Until this point, mainstream America remained largely oblivious to environmental concerns and how a polluted environment threatens human health.